• Contact

 Since the film simulations were a major reason I chose the X-T50, I began by exploring them exclusively.

-Yup, I shot in full automatic mode and only adjusted the film simulations.
+Yup, I shot in full automatic mode and only changed the film simulations.
 They were what I was most excited to experiment with.
 So that’s where I started.

 Fujifilm-xt50-film-simulations